OctopusDeploy/docs/src/pages/docs/infrastructure/workers/dynamic-worker-pools/windows-2019-end-of-life.md

 **Note:** All Octopus Deploy steps  will work under Windows 2022 but some community and custom steps may be impacted.

+### Considerations if running execution containers
+Windows containers can generally only run when the container base image OS version matches the host OS version.
+This means the Windows 2019 container image you are currently using will likely fail to run on a Windows 2022 Dynamic Worker.
+To make the transition as smooth as possible, we recommend creating a new Windows 2022 Worker Pool and migrating each project’s deployment process one by one.
+You can find the migration guide below.

 ## Alternate (recommended) course of action
 Unless you have a specific need for a Windows worker we recommend considering a change to an Ubuntu 22.04 based worker.
 Ubuntu 22.04 workers are more performant.
 Other than Windows specific steps there are  equivalent Ubuntu 22.04 built in steps.
 Community steps and custom step templates would need testing.

-## Considerations if running execution containers
-Windows containers can only run when the container base image OS version matches the host OS version.
-There are two exceptions being:
-- [Hyper-V isolation](https://learn.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility?tabs=windows-server-2022%2Cwindows-11#hyper-v-isolation-for-containers) - has performance penalties and not supported by Octopus, and
-- [Process isolation](https://learn.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/version-compatibility?tabs=windows-server-2022%2Cwindows-11#windows-server-host-os-compatibility)  - only supported from Windows 2022 onwards

-This means the Windows 2019 container image you are currently using will likely fail to run on a Windows 2022 Dynamic Worker.
-To make the transition as smooth as possible, we recommend creating a new Windows 2022 Worker Pool and migrating each project’s deployment process one by one.
-You can find the migration guide below.

 ## Timeline